 So, what are the five main reasons for a fair dismissal?

 These are any illegal activity, poor performance under objective measures, dishonest practices, rule-breaking and harassment or disruption towards others.

-Now, what is an example of an unfair dismissal?
+Now, what is an example of unfair dismissal?

-A typical example of an unfair dismissal could see an employer terminated because they fell pregnant or were on maternity leave.
+A typical example of unfair dismissal may be cases of pregnancy or requests for maternity leave.
 These similar scenarios are clear examples of an employer firing a member of staff for unfair reasons.